In this Guide

 That’s all down to the spray quality!
 They atomize surprisingly well, especially the smaller gun, thanks to the superior machining quality on the spray tip.
 The spray quality is also down to the fact that they’re HVLP designs, so they apply more of your coating materials at a lower pressure.
 That reduces blowing and bounceback, improving the consistency in finish for that smooth surface and even color that you need for auto work.

-HVLP guns like these also reduce wasteful overspray, which both causes a mess and runs up your bill when you’re working with cars.
+HVLP guns like these also reduce wasteful overspray, which both cause a mess and run up your bill when you’re working with cars.
 Stray droplets can be dealt with on furniture or walls, but they stick right out on auto bodies.
 And given the prices of auto coatings, the HVLP design and gravity-fed format can save you a nice chunk of change, especially on bigger re-sprays.

 One of the best features for DIYers is that these guns have conveniently low CFM draws.
 Since HVLP designs traditionally use much higher CFM draws, they tend not to work well on smaller, DIY-grade compressors.
 These are relatively low air users, making them accessible for DIYers who might not have super industrial air compressors.
 You can use them on anything with 6-8+ CFM!